ckaestne/seai/lectures/17_fairness_ii/fairness_ii.md

 ![](model_drift.jpg)

 * Continously monitor the fairness metric (e.g., error rates for different groups)
-* Re-train model with new data or adjust classification thresholds if needed
+* Re-train model with recent data or adjust classification thresholds if needed
 * Recall: Data drifts in the Data Quality lecture

 ----